 reading, listening to all kinds of music, and practicing Brazilian jiu-jitsu.

 Nathan lives in Washington Heights with his wife Rebecca, her service

 SUPPLEMENTAL CO-CURRICULAR COURSES

 Union’s curriculum informs and guides students on a challenging path of spiritual formation.
 Supplemental co-curricular courses for one credit are offered for your enrichment, especially in the areas of spiritual formation and the practice of ministry.
-Consider one of the SU 125 Introduction to Spiritual Formation courses, or one of the SU 190 Topics in Ministry courses to relate leadership skills to your spiritual practices.
-See course catalog for full details.
+Consider one of the SU 125 Introduction to Spiritual Formation courses or one of the SU 190 Topics in Ministry courses to relate leadership skills to your spiritual practices.
+See the course catalog for full details.